AubaySpain/testmaker/README.md

 		//Checks the user input parameters
 		if (cmdLineAccess.checkOptionsValue().isOk()) {

-			//Creates and executes the TestSuite based in the user input parameters.
+			//Defines the creator of TestSuites based in the user input parameters.
-			CreatorSuiteRun creatorSuiteRun = MySuiteRunCreator.getNew(inputParams);
+			CreatorSuiteRun creatorSuiteRun = new MyCreatorSuiteRun(inputParams);
 			creatorSuiteRun.execTestSuite(false);
 		}
 	}